PriyaShukla3694/Medical-Image-Classifier/README.md

 ## License

-[Choose a license.
-Options include MIT, Apache 2.0, or GPL 3.0]

 * **MIT License:** A permissive license that lets others use, modify, and distribute your code, even for commercial purposes, as long as they include the original copyright and license notice in any copy of your code/software.
-* **Apache 2.0 License:** Similar to MIT but also grants patent rights.
-* **GPL 3.0 License:** A strong copyleft license that requires derivative works to be licensed under GPL as well.
-* **If you choose to keep the code to yourself, you can just note 'All rights reserved.**

 ## Credits